galeza/behance-tests/README.md

 Locally I was using a module - cypress-image-snapshot.
 Test was added in the filterLocation.spec.js.
 Snapshots folder contains images to compare.
 Image comparison failed on github actions so code is commented out and need further investigation how (and if it's possible) to use this plugin with CI/CD.

+# TODO

+Vue developer tools are disable for production site.
+One of requests POST \log is failing.
+For Cypress - uncaught:exception was added to ignore this JS exceptions.